 - That’s it!
 Do these exercises as often as you need to throughout your recovery.
 Don’t let your fingers get stiff because it will be so hard to get them loosened up.
 Unfortunately, if you don’t, a painful surgery to ‘release’ them may be needed.
 So, don’t let that happen to you!

 - To help you get started watch my video here on 5 gentle and safe exercises in a wrist cast.
 You do the exercises at the same time.

 What can you do if these exercises aren’t enough?

-We understand how important your fingers are with daily activities.
-If you are experiencing persistent stiffness, loss of motion, and strength of your fingers from a wrist injury or fracture, a Virtual Hand Care Specialist can help you regain your motion back quickly.
+We understand how important your fingers are for daily activities.
+If you are experiencing persistent stiffness, loss of motion, and strength of your fingers from a wrist injury or fracture, then my step by step Grip program is for you.